Temira/fixed-point-nn-accelerator/results/synthesis/synthesis_summary.md

 ## Conclusion

 The synthesized design meets the intended goal of minimizing hardware usage through a serialized MAC architecture, as evidenced by the use of a single DSP and low overall resource utilization.
 This design achieves reasonable throughput for small problem sizes while maintaining a simple and modular structure suitable for SoC-style integration.
 Higher performance targets would require increased parallelism.

----

-## Required Final Attachments

-- synthesis report screenshot or pasted summary table
-- timing summary screenshot or pasted slack/Fmax numbers
-- short paragraph interpreting whether the serial architecture met the intended tradeoff